RobotPajamas/suspenders/README.md

-# Note: This will currently not work!

-The merged code is in the process of being cleaned up and re-written, and it requires a change to `peek` that has not been mainlined.
-So, for a few weeks, this source code will be super janky.

 # Suspenders

-Suspenders is a (very) alpha VS Code extension to provide [Pants](https://github.com/pantsbuild/pants) users with some quality-of-workflow improvements.
+Suspenders is an alpha VS Code extension to provide [Pants](https://github.com/pantsbuild/pants) users with some quality-of-workflow improvements.

-**Note:** A lot of this functionality is proof-of-concept, as Pants requires some additions and optimizations to be able to provide a good experience in VS Code.
-This extension is being used to determine what can be done, and what needs to be added to Pants.
-As features are added in Pants, those features can remove the "proof-of-concept" label from this extension.
+This repo contains several proof-of-concepts, as Pants requires some additions and optimizations to be able to provide a good experience in VS Code.
+However, I've found enough utility in several features (e.g. BUILD LSP and TOML schema), that I would consider this a useful plugin to have for Pants users/developers/maintainers.

+## Activation

 The extension is loaded upon there being a `pants.toml` file in the workspace root.